eniac/Beaver/README.md

 * Repeat step 1 to 5 one-by-one except replacing the scale argument `-s 2`.
 E.g., for `|G|=4`, use `-s 4`.
 Note that 131072 is not achievable for `|G|=16`.
 * The precise numbers may vary across runs, but one should expect the effective snapshot rate to be close to 1 (that is, 100%).

+To reproduce the Figure 11 plot based on averaged results:
+* `cd plots/beaver-effective_ss_rate-ss_freq`
+* `gnuplot plot.gp`
+* Open the generated .eps plot file in the same directory.

 ### Reproduce Figure 12

 1. Sample measurements for the time to form the external causal chain for intra-DC setting: